komoot/photon/README.md

 Imports normally write the data directly into a ElasticSearch/OpenSearch database.
-When adding the parameter `-json <filename>` the data is written out as a JSON dump file instead.
+When adding the parameter `-json <filename>` the data is written out as a newline-delimited JSON dump file instead.
 All parameter that influence a database import are valid for a JSON dump as well.
 To dump the data to standard output (for example, to directly pack the data), use `-json -`.

 ### Importing data from a JSON dump

-To read a JSON dump previously created with photon, use the following command:
+To read a dump file previously created with photon, use the following command:

 ```
 java -jar photon-*.jar -nominatim-import -import-file <filename>